Public Management Application Process

 The Admissions Committee takes a holistic approach to reviewing applications, and we will complete the review of your application after we have received all of your application requirements.

 Following admission to the program, and prior to taking classes, all admitted MPM students must successfully complete the Heinz College online Quantitative Methods course.
 There is no tuition charged for the course.
 The course will provide a foundation in Advanced Algebra, Probability and Statistics in a self-paced, six-module format.
 The time needed to complete the online course will depend upon one’s level of experience with the concepts covered.
-Estimated time of completion will range from one to four hours per module.
+Estimated time of completion will range from 1 to 12 hours per module.
 Students who have taken courses in pre-calculus algebra (in college or high school) are better prepared to succeed in the Quantitative Methods course.
 Admitted students with significant quantitative experience may choose to test out of the course.

 Frequently Asked Questions